kermodegroup/ML-MIX/README.md

 For an example cmake script, please see `examples/example_plugin_build_script.sh`.

 ### Loading the ML-MIX plugin
-To use the ML-MIX plugin, both the `fix` and `pair_style` need to be loaded at the start of an input script, e.g. with
+To use the ML-MIX plugin, both the `fix` and `pair_style` need to be loaded at the start of a LAMMPS input script:
 ```
 plugin load path/to/LAMMPS_plugin/build/hybridoverlaymlmlplugin.so
 plugin load path/to/LAMMPS_plugin/build/mlmlplugin.so